carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 # MVU -- Model

 The major mental break...through in the refactoring effort was the discovery of the MVU pattern in [ELM’s Playground](https://elm-lang.org/examples/mario).
 The way I used the MVU patter is that the Model is Updated by the update function.
 The model is then rendered by the view function.
 Maybe that's not the MVU pattern anymore, but I think that the MVU pattern is a good way to think about the sketch state.
-The model is the state of the sketch.
+The model represents the state of the sketch.

 After the refactor, the global variables were moved to the Model.
 The consequence of the refactor is the emerging order of the variables initialization.
 Let me explain with a snippet of code: